muratk3n/thirdwave/en/tweets/2019/week38.md

 Hi there [name], thanks for pressing 3.
 Story begins..Spiderman is pregnant he doesn't know why, Yoda is bitten by radioactive spider, he becames Hulk, they are both depressed for not being PC in their life choices.
-The also badly want to play a sidekick to a female, or better, bisexual transgender character.
+They also badly want to play a sidekick to a female, or better, bisexual transgender character.
 Have a nice sleep.

 "@lucyleid